kc101010/Research-Improving-Device-Drivers/README.md

 # Research-Improving-Device-Drivers
-Research @ University of the West of Scotland for Honours project
+Main repo for Honours Project, related research and all files
 ***
-"Investigation into improving performance and reliability of device drivers" (2022 - 2023) by Kyle Christie
+"Developing Device Drivers in Rust" (2022 - 2023)
+by Kyle Christie

 NOTE: This project is best viewed with [Obsidian](https://obsidian.md/)